 While parasites like tapeworms get a lot of attention, there is actually a broad range of these organisms that can cause a variety of illnesses.
 “They’re all going to cause different symptoms,” says Amesh A. Adalja, M.D., senior scholar at the Johns Hopkins Center for Health Security.
 The word “parasite” is actually an umbrella term for many different organisms, but there are three main classes parasites that causes disease in humans can fall into:

-Ectoparasites are organisms that feed off your blood.
+Ectoparasites are organisms that feed off your blood1.
 They typically attach or burrow into the skin and stay there for weeks to months.
 Ticks, fleas, lice, and mites are ectoparasites.

 How do you get parasites?

 It really depends.
 “There are multiple ways of getting a parasite,” says Andres Romero, M.D., an infectious disease specialist at Providence Saint John’s Health Center in Santa Monica, California.
-You can get a parasite from eating raw foods (including sushi), walking barefoot over an infected area, or even cleaning out your cat’s litter box, Romero says.
+You can get a parasite from eating raw foods (including sushi2), walking barefoot3 over an infected area, or even cleaning out your cat’s litter box4, Romero says.
 And there are many other ways of contracting a parasite.

 Once a parasite gets into your body, it can manifest in a number of different ways.
-Some, like cryptosporidium, can settle into your small intestine and cause watery diarrhea, while others, like malaria, enter your bloodstream, causing fever, chills, body aches, and an enlarged liver.
+Some, like cryptosporidium5, can settle into your small intestine and cause watery diarrhea6, while others, like malaria, enter your bloodstream7, causing fever, chills, body aches, and an enlarged liver.